digital-canvas/cw-docs/how-to-guides/setup-an-ios-and-android-app.md

 ## Custom App Setup Process

-1. Contact us using our live-chat to let us know that you would like us to start the process
+1. Contact us using email to support@dinerwebsites.com to let us know that you would like us to start the process
 2. We send you further instructions and request some digital graphics
 3. We will create and send you pictures of your app icon and splash screen for you to approve
 4. Finally, we publish the apps to your Apple and Android store accounts